Free

 Login

-A charming drawstring bag stitched with silk threads and braids to a mysterious folded case with hidden embroidery from the nineteenth century inspired this versatile modern re-creation that invites today’s stitchers to add their own personal touch.
+A charming drawstring bag stitched with silk threads and braids and a mysterious folded case with hidden embroidery from the nineteenth century inspired this re-creation that encourages you to add your own personal touch.

 Materials